1934 Estonian State Elder election

-The elections of the State Elder in Estonia were scheduled for 22 and 23 April 1934.
+State Elder elections were scheduled to take place in Estonia on 22 and 23 April 1934.
 They were to take place on the basis of the new constitution that entered into force on 24 January of the same year and were the first direct head of state elections in the history of Estonia, as the previous heads of state were elected by the Riigikogu together with other members of the Estonian Government.
 However, the elections were never held due to a coup on 12 March by three of the four main candidates.

 Candidates

 According to the Kommunist, the underground voice of the Estonian Communist Party (EKP), the EKP was unable to field its legal candidate as a result of the "wild white terror" but despite this, the working class presented their own independent candidate.
 The EKP nominated Hans Pöögelmann as a candidate, who promised to hang "all big thieves and big crooks".
 Additionally, Kommunist wrote that the "bourgeois rogue government" did not officially put Pögelmann's candidacy to the vote, fearing that the majority of the people would vote for Pögelmann.
 Based on that, the EKP invited people to vote for Pögelmann with white slips of paper, writing Pögelmann's name on them.
 The paper does not say what the workers were supposed to do with these pieces of paper, however.

 On 23 February 1934 the candidacies of Andres Larka, Johan Laidoner and Konstantin Päts were submitted to the Main Election Committee.
 Theodor Rõuk nominated Andres Larka, the leader of the Vaps movement as a candidate for State Elder with 77 citizens having signed the submission letter.
 Hendrik Vahtramäe nominated Johan Laidoner, the former Commander-in-Chief of the Estonian Armed Forces, as a candidate for State Elder with the backing of 38 citizens.
 August Jürman of Päts' Farmers' Assemblies party nominated Konstantin Päts, a former State Elder of Estonia, as a candidate for State Elder with 39 citizens backing the nomination.
 On 25 February Alma Ostra-Oinas nominated August Rei of the Socialist Workers' Party.
 The nomination letter was signed by a total of 28 citizens entitled to vote.